 In addition to that special quilt exchange a couple years ago, Judy made a special quilt for Lisa last year and at this year’s retreat, Lisa surprised Judy with a machine embroidered “crazy quilt”, the featured photo on this post:

-Although we do not see each other we have a strong connection to each other and stay frequently in touch.
-We are like a family sewn together special threads!
+Although we do not see each other often, we have a strong connection to each other and stay frequently in touch.
+We are like a family sewn together special thread!

-Next post I will continue with more stories from the 2017 annual quilt retreat I attended.
+Next post I will continue with adventures and experiences from the annual Quilt Retreat!